informedcitizenry/6502.Net/README.md

 <tr><td><b>Example</b></td><td>
 <pre>
         * = $c100
-        .long   $ffdd22   ; >c100 22 dd ff
+        .long   $ffdd22   // >c100 22 dd ff
 </pre>
 </td></tr></table>
 <table>
-<tr><td><b>Name</b></td><td><code>.lsstring</code></td></tr>
+<tr><td><b>Name</b></td><td><code>.lstring</code></td></tr>
 <tr><td><b>Alias</b></td><td>None</td></tr>
-<tr><td><b>Definition</b></td><td>Insert a string into the assembly, each byte shifted to the left, with the lowest bit set on the last byte.
+<tr><td><b>Definition</b></td><td>Insert a string into the assembly, each byte shifted to the left, with the lowest bit set on the final byte of the statement.
 See example of how this format can be used.
 If the highest bit of any output byte is set, the assembler will error.
 Multiple arguments can be passed, with a null only inserted at the end of the argument list.
 If <code>?</code> is passed then the data is an uninitialized byte.
 Enclosed text is assembled as string-literal while expressions are assembled to the minimum number of bytes required for storage, in little-endian byte order.</td></tr>
 <tr><td><b>Arguments</b></td><td><code>value[, value[, ...]</code></td></tr>
 <tr><td><b>Example</b></td><td>
 <pre>
-        ldx #0
--       lda message,x
+        and a               // clear carry
+        ld  de,screenbuf
+        ld  hl,message
+-       ld  a,(hl)          // next char
-        lsr a               ; shift right
+        rrca                // shift right
-        php                 ; save carry flag
-        jsr chrout          ; print
-        plp                 ; restore carry flag
-        bcs done            ; if set we printed last char inx                 ; increment pointer
+        ld  (de),a          // save in buffer
+        jr  c,done          // carry set on shift? done inc hl              // else next char
+        inc de              // and buff
-        jmp -               ; get next
+        jr  -               // get next
-        ...
-        * = $c100
+done    ret
-message .lsstring "HELLO"   ; >c100 90 8a 98 98 9f
+message .lstring "HELLO"   // >c100 90 8a 98 98 9f
 </pre>
 </td></tr>
 </table>
 <table>
 <tr><td><b>Name</b></td><td><code>.nstring</code></td></tr>
 <tr><td><b>Alias</b></td><td>None</td></tr>
-<tr><td><b>Definition</b></td><td>Insert a string into the assembly, the negative (highest) bit set on the last byte.
+<tr><td><b>Definition</b></td><td>Insert a string into the assembly, the negative (highest) bit set on the final byte of the statement.
 See example of how this format can be used.
 If the highest bit of the last byte is already set, the assembler will error.
 Multiple arguments can be passed, with a null only inserted at the end of the argument list.
 If <code>?</code> is passed then the data is an uninitialized byte.
 Enclosed text is assembled as string-literal while expressions are assembled to the minimum number of bytes required for storage, in little-endian byte order.</td></tr>
 <tr><td><b>Arguments</b></td><td><code>value[, value[, ...]</code></td></tr>
 <tr><td><b>Example</b></td><td>
 <pre>
-        ldx #0
--       lda message,x
-        php                 ; save negative flag
+        ld  de,screenbuf
+        ld  hl,message
+-       ld  a,(hl)          // next char
-        and #%01111111      ; turn off high bit... jsr chrout          ; and print
+        ld  b,a             // copy to .b to test high bit and #%01111111      // turn off high bit... ld  (de),a          // and print
-        plp                 ; restore negative flag
-        bmi done            ; if set we printed last char inx                 ; else increment pointer
-        jmp -               ; get next
-        ...
-        * = $c100
-message .nstring "hello"    ; >c100 68 65 6c 6c ef
+        rlc b               // high bit into carry jr  c,done          // if set we printed final char inc hl:inc de       // else increment pointers jr -                // get next message .nstring "hello"    // >68 65 6c 6c ef
 </pre>
 </td></tr>
 </table>
 <table>
 <tr><td><b>Name</b></td><td><code>.pstring</code></td></tr>
 <tr><td><b>Alias</b></td><td>None</td></tr>
-<tr><td><b>Definition</b></td><td>Insert a Pascal-style string into the assembly, the first byte indicating the full string size.
+<tr><td><b>Definition</b></td><td>Insert a Pascal-style string into the assembly, the first byte of the statement indicating the full string size.
 Note this size includes all arguments in the expression.
 If the size is greater than 255, the assembler will error.
 If <code>?</code> is passed then the data is an uninitialized byte.
 Enclosed text is assembled as string-literal while expressions are assembled to the minimum number of bytes required for storage, in little-endian byte order.</td></tr>
 <tr><td><b>Arguments</b></td><td><code>value[, value[, ...]</code></td></tr>
 <tr><td><b>Example</b></td><td>
 <pre>
         * = $4000
-        .pstring $23,$24,$25,$26,1024 ; >4000 06 23 24 25 26 00 04
+        .pstring $23,$24,$25,$26,1024 // >4000 06 23 24 25 26 00 04
-        .pstring "hello"              ; >4007 05 68 65 6c 6c 6f
+        .pstring "hello"              // >4007 05 68 65 6c 6c 6f
 </pre>
 </td></tr>
 </table>